axiomsci/crownlands.github.io/docs/clinical-assessment-preview/index.md

 | case_754 | 145.5 min / 2.42 hr | Three |
 | case_214 | 117.3 min / 1.96 hr | Three |

-Each assessment is conducted and scored by a highly trained, experienced physician, with ground truth available for every assessment.
+Each assessment is conducted and scored by a physician, with ground truth available for every assessment.

 The sample is delivered as a downloadable data package, available after a privacy agreement, and a Python evaluation package.
 In the evaluation package, audio and transcripts can be subsegmented by assessment task and scored against ground truth.